worasom/aqi_thailand2/README.md

 ![seasonal pattern](https://github.com/worasom/aqi_thailand2/blob/master/reports/chiang_mai/fire_PM25_season_aqi.png)

 The figure below compares the yearly average of PM2.5, PM10, number of hotspots, and the temperature.
 Only the values in the pollution season (between Dec 1 and April 30) are used for calculating the average.
 The rising temperature due to climate change is visible, while the trend for the pollution level(PM10) has a downward trend.
 Since PM10 and PM2.5 are highly correlated, we can infer that the trend for PM2.5 is the same.
-Since the yearly trends of pollutions and temperature are in the opposite direction, I can rule out the direct and indirect effects of global warming toward high air pollution.
+Since the yearly trends of pollutions and temperature are in the opposite direction, I can rule out the direct and indirect effects of climate change warming toward high air pollution.

+**The burning activities will affect the climate change, so please stop burning!**

+![linear trend](https://github.com/worasom/aqi_thailand2/blob/master/reports/chiang_mai/compare_ln_trends.png)

 Again, the yearly trends of both kinds of particle pollutions and the number of hotspots are highly correlated.
 Moreover, in the years with a particularly low number of hotspots, the both PM2.5 and PM10 are also low, for example, in the pollution season year 2010 (between December 2010 – April 2011), and year 2016 (between December 2016 – April 2017).

-![linear trend](https://github.com/worasom/aqi_thailand2/blob/master/reports/chiang_mai/compare_ln_trends.png)

 ### Agricultural Burning